 If I’ve learned one thing from so many moves, it is that Home is not a building nor the stuff in it.
 Those can be anything from tents to palaces, and fine antiques to cardboard furniture.
 Home truly is where the heart is.
 Because Home is the people who live there.
 The ones you live and would die for.
 And they’re not always members of your family.

 So Home can be many places all at once.
 Our hearts are scattered all over the world.
 Wherever our loved ones are, fragments of our hearts remain there.
-In New York, Michigan, Colorado, Mexico, Virginia, North Carolina, Texas, Rome, Salerno, Latina, Frosinone, Modena, Abruzzo… All of these and even more areas are home to me!
+In New York, Michigan, Colorado, Mexico, Virginia, North Carolina, Texas, Rome, Salerno, Latina, Frosinone, Modena, Abruzzo… All of these and even more are home to us!

 And how do you answer?